$t$-Structures with Grothendieck hearts via functor categories: Preliminaries

 \begin{enumerate} \item $\mcG$ is a Grothendieck category. \item There is a small pre-additive category $\mcA$ and a hereditary torsion class $\mcT$ in $\Mod\mcA$ such that $\mcG$ is equivalent to $(\Mod\mcA)/ \mcT$. \item $\mcG$ is abelian and there is a fully faithful functor $\iota\dd\mcG\la\Mod\mcA$, for some small pre-additive category $\mcA$, such that $\iota$ has an exact left adjoint. \end{enumerate}

 In the situation of assertion~(3) the exact left adjoint $q$ induces an equivalence of categories $(\Mod\mcA)/\mcT\stackrel{\cong}{\la}\mcG$, where $\mcT=\Ker(q)$. \end{prop}

-For our purposes in this paper, it will be useful to have some sufficient conditions for $(\Mod\mcA)/ \mcT$ to be locally finitely presented.
-The following result gives such sufficient conditions, even in a more general situation.
+For our purposes in this paper, it will be useful to have sufficient conditions for $(\Mod\mcA)/ \mcT$ to be locally finitely presented.
+The following result gives such conditions, even in a more general situation.

 \begin{prop} Let $\mcH$ be a locally finitely presented Grothendieck category and fix any set $\mcS$ of finitely presented generators.
 Let $\tau =(\mcT,\mcF)$ be a hereditary torsion pair in $\mcH$, $q\dd\mcH\la\mcH/\mcT$ be the corresponding Gabriel localization functor and let $\mcG$ be the associated Giraud subcategory of $\mcH$.
 The following assertions are equivalent: